Egypt–Sudan relations: Territorial disputes and South Sudan

+When the Second Sudanese Civil War ended, a peace agreement was signed that stipulated a referendum on the independence of South Sudan.
+Egypt's policy on Sudan was that it was in favour of a united Sudan.
+Egypt sought to postpone the referendum by four to six years, citing concerns that an independent southern state could become unstable and that Sudan’s partition might endanger Egypt’s access to Nile water.

 Egypt nevertheless began preparing for the possible independence of South Sudan.
 In an effort to keep track of developments there, Egypt had about 1,500 military personnel assigned to the United Nations Mission in Sudan and had begun supporting a number of development projects in the South.
 It had a consulate in Juba, and Mubarak traveled there in 2008.
 Salva Kiir visited Cairo in 2009, when Egypt made clear it would accept the results of the January 2011 referendum on secession.
 In 2010, Egypt also offered a US$300 million grant for Southern water and electricity projects along the Nile.

-Egypt's policy on Sudan was that it was in favour of a united Sudan, and therefore Egypt was not directly involved in the Comprehensive Peace Agreement that gave the peoples of South Sudan the right to secede and form an independent state in 2011 after the long Sudanese Civil War.
+Sudanese civil war (2023–present)

-On 15 April 2023, war broke out between Sudanese Armed Forces and Rapid Support Forces.
-Egypt had chosen the side of the Sudanese military by supplying soldiers and warplanes.
+On 15 April 2023, a civil war broke out between Sudanese Armed Forces (SAF) and Rapid Support Forces (RSF).
+Egypt had chosen the side of the SAF by supplying soldiers and warplanes.
 Egyptian President Abdel Fattah el-Sisi had a close tie with Sudan's military leader Abdel Fattah al-Burhan.
-In early 2023, Egypt started a political initiative in Cairo to resolve SAF and RSF differences, but the initiative was in the favor of Sudanese military.
+In early 2023, Egypt started a political initiative in Cairo to resolve SAF and RSF differences, but the initiative was in the favor of the SAF.
 As the fighting started Hemedti’s forces captured 27 Egyptian military men.
 The western officials tried to defuse the crisis, that would intensify the regional conflict.

+By late 2025, reports indicated a growing Egyptian role in support of the Sudanese Armed Forces.
+According to Reuters, Egyptian security officials privately acknowledged providing logistical and technical assistance to the SAF, while satellite imagery showed Turkish-made Bayraktar Akıncı combat drones stationed at Egypt's East Oweinat airbase near the Sudanese border.
+Reuters reported that regional analysts and diplomats viewed the deployment as evidence of a shift from Egypt's earlier limited involvement toward a more direct role in the conflict.